The groups $G$ satisfying a functional equation $f(xk) = xf(x)$ for some $k \in G$: Many -groups are -groups

 \subsection{Large \texorpdfstring{$p$}{$p$}}

-We use left-normed commutators, so $[a_1,a_2,a_3,a_4]$ is an abbreviation for $[[[a_1,a_2],a_3],a_4]$.
-For a complex commutator of $x$ and $k$, recall that its {\it weight} is the number of $x$ and $k$.
+We use a left-normed convention, so $[a_1,a_2,a_3,\dots,a_n]$ is shorthand for $[\dots[[a_1,a_2],a_3]\dots,a_n]$.
+For a complex commutator of $x$ and $k$ (see~\cite{HallP}*{p.\,43}), recall that its {\it weight} is the number of $x$ and $k$.
 It will be convenient to use the following definition. \begin{definition} For a complex commutator of $x$ and $k$, its {\it load} is the sum of the number of $x$ and twice the number of $k$ appearing in it. \end{definition}

 So for instance $[k,x,k,[k,x]]$ has weight $5$ and load $8$.